antxug/antxug/README.md

 - 👋 Hi, I’m @antxug or Anthony
 - 👀 I’m interested in Cybersercurity
-- 🌱 I’m currently learning to fix my sleep schedule
+- 🌱 I’m continuously learning
 - 💞️ I’m looking to collaborate on Coding, Tech, Politics, Cybersercurity
-- 📫 How to reach me Twitter / @antxug
+- 📫 How to reach me Twitter --- @antxug

 <!---
 antxug/antxug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.